Spatio-Temporal Pricing for Ridesharing Platforms: The Spatial-Temporal Pricing Mechanism

-\end{example} Under the STP mechanism, replanning can be triggered by the deviation of any driver, and for this reason the total payment of a driver is affected by the actions of others, and the straightforward behavior is not a dominant strategy.
-We show that no mechanism can implement the desired properties in a dominant-strategy equilibrium. \begin{theorem} Following the mechanism's dispatch at all times does not form a dominant strategy equilibrium under any dynamic ridesharing mechanism that is, from any history onward, (i) welfare-optimal, (ii) IR for riders, (iii) budget balanced, and (iv) envy-free for riders and drivers. \end{theorem}
+Under the STP mechanism, replanning can be triggered by the deviation of any driver, thus the utility of a driver is affected by the actions of others, and the mechanism is not DSIC.
+We also show in the following theorem that no mechanism can implement the desired properties in a dominant-strategy equilibrium. \begin{restatable}{theorem}{impossOfDSE} Following the mechanism's dispatch at all times does not form a dominant strategy equilibrium under any dynamic ridesharing mechanism that is, from any history onward, (i) welfare-optimal, (ii) IR for riders, (iii) budget balanced, and (iv) envy-free for riders and drivers. \end{restatable}

 \begin{proof} We show that for the economy in Example~\ref{exmp:toy_econ_3}, as shown in Figure~\ref{fig:toy_econ_3}, under any mechanism that satisfies conditions (i)-(iv), following the dispatches at all times cannot be a DSE.
 We start by analyzing what must be the outcome at time $0$ under such a mechanism.
 At time $0$, optimal welfare is achieved by dispatching one of the two drivers to go to $(B,1)$ so that at time $1$ she can pick up rider $1$, and the other driver to go to $(A,1)$ to pick up rider $2$.
 Assume w.l.o.g.~that at time $0$, driver $1$ is dispatched to stay in $B$ and driver $2$ is dispatched to stay in $A$.